Caoimhinv/-pands-problem-sheet/README.md

 ### Process
 At the time of writing, a lot of this was new, so much research was required!
 The **sys** module seemed the most appropriate way to deal with arguments in the command line. **sys.argv[1]** allows 2 arguments in the command line - the program name and the filename or path. **'r'** lets us read the file and **'t'** specifies that it is text (as opposed to binary) - although this is probably unneccesary as both are the default values anyway.
-So, if the textfile was in thje same directory as the program, the user could enter the following directly into the command line:
+So, if the textfile was in the same directory as the program, the user could enter the following directly into the command line:

     python es.py phadThai.txt